vieirads/100DaysOfCode/log.md

 **Thoughts:** I have to put in practice some of the things I am learning so I won't forget them.
 The concepts are really nice and simple to produce such effects.

 **Link to work:** no link for this part.

+### Day 11: July 09, 2020

+**Today's Progress:** I was studying ``Responsive Web Design Principles`` at **freeCodeCamp**.
+Manage to learn how to properly resize an image according to the device being used by using the ``@media`` to pass conditions before applying a CSS style.

+**Thoughts:** This lesson is pretty cool and helped me to fix an image display in other project.
+However, I couldn't go through it because my code doesn't get validate on the third Challenge.

+**Link to work:** no link for this part.